joycesim/joycesim.github.io/GroupVision/index.md

 ### e)     Expected working hours

 This is a work environment, where you are expected to be on task for the number of hours equivalent to a standard work day.
 In practical terms, however, you will find that the job of being a scientist does not always conform to standard hours.
 You can regard graduate school as a full-time job (with room for both vacations and overtime) with a twist.
 You should work a 40 hour work week on average in a given semester.
 Do realise that you are working towards your degree in the end.
 You get what you put in so in that sense, it is different from a regular job.
-On the subject of ‘overtime’, there will probably be times when you will need to work on weekends if a deadline is near.
+On the subject of ‘overtime’, there will probably be periods when you will need to work on weekends if a deadline is near.

-Undergraduate: hours according to credits
+Undergraduate: Undergraduate credits work the same as any classes, i.e. one credit is equivalent to about three hours of work.

 ### f)     Vacation policy

 You will take vacations because you are being paid as a full-time graduate student.
 Joyce is happy to discuss longer-than-average vacations with students, depending on your particular situation.
-Joyce will be away in Malaysia most year for a few weeks.
+Joyce will be away in Malaysia most years for a few weeks.
 You are expected to work during academic ‘holidays’ such as reading break.
-However, you are not expected to work during official University holidays and recesses -- look up the Georgia Tech Academic Calendar.
+However, you are not expected to work during official University/federal holidays and recesses -- look up the Georgia Tech Academic Calendar.

 ### g)    Balancing formal teaching and informal outreach activities with research time